Make Things That Last: Leather Crafting for Beginners

 A set of diamond-point chisels in matching 4mm spacing, with 1, 2, 4, and 6-prong heads.
 Driven through the leather with a mallet, they cut the slanted holes that give hand stitching its signature angled look.
 The 2-prong head handles curves; the wider heads keep long runs evenly spaced.

-The citian mirror-polished 4mm set (4.6 stars, 118 reviews, $19.99) has polished inner teeth, so the chisel pulls back out of the leather without the tug-of-war cheaper sets are known for.
+Why we picked this exact one: The citian mirror-polished 4mm set (4.6 stars, 118 reviews, $19.99) has polished inner teeth, so the chisel pulls back out of the leather without the tug-of-war cheaper sets are known for.

 Flat waxed polyester thread bundled with hand-sewing needles, in a length that outlasts many first projects.
 The wax coating grips as you pull each stitch tight, so the seam stays snug instead of loosening behind you.
 Flat braided thread also beds down neatly into punched holes.

-The DIUDUS 218-yard kit costs $6.99, carries 4.7 stars from 369 reviewers, and includes the needles, so the whole sewing side of the craft arrives in one small package.
+Why we picked this exact one: The DIUDUS 218-yard kit costs $6.99, carries 4.7 stars from 369 reviewers, and includes the needles, so the whole sewing side of the craft arrives in one small package.

 A mallet with a nylon head and wood handle, around the weight that drives stitching chisels through 2mm of leather in one or two strikes.
 The plastic face is softer than the tool steel it hits, which spares the chisel heads.
 It doubles for setting snaps and rivets later on.

-The QWORK 8-inch nylon mallet is $9.97 with a 4.7-star average over 381 reviews, and its straight nylon head is the shape most leathercraft tutorials assume you are holding.
+Why we picked this exact one: The QWORK 8-inch nylon mallet is $9.97 with a 4.7-star average over 381 reviews, and its straight nylon head is the shape most leathercraft tutorials assume you are holding.

 These three tools produce the thing people notice first about handmade leather: a tidy row of slanted stitches.
 Punch over a scrap of leather rather than bare wood and your chisel tips will stay sharp for years.
 If the slow rhythm of hand-sewing turns out to be the part you love, hand bookbinding scratches the same itch with paper instead of hide, right down to the waxed thread.